rroels/EVQWGD001-Pinout/README.md

 <img src="images/pinout.jpg" width="500">

-Continue reading if you want to know why.
+Continue reading if you want to know how this can be verified, or why it still works fine if you wired it wrong.

 ## Context